canro91/canro91.github.io/_posts/2022-04-04-TSQLDoesNotHaveConstants.md

 **SQL Server doesn't have a keyword for constants.
 To introduce constants in stored procedures, write literal values next to an explaining comment or use single-row views with the constant values as columns.**

-## Don't use variables as constants
+## 1. Don't use variables as constants

 From C# and other programming languages, we've learned to use constants or enums instead of magic values all over our code.
 Often, we would like to bring constants to our T-SQL queries.
 But...

 **T-SQL doesn't have a keyword for constants.
-And, SQL Server engine doesn't inline variables when executing stored procedures.**
+And SQL Server engine doesn't inline variables when executing stored procedures.**

 The first thing we try by mistake to emulate constants is to use variables.